TobbeTripitaka/bib_fix/README.md

 Many reference management softwares don't suport regex when searching for systematic errors or unconsistancies in the bib-file.

 This snipplet uses regex and Python to fix a reference list.
-In this example, we put uppes case letters in the title field in curly brackets, to ensure that place names are compiled correctly.
+In this example, we put upper case letters in the title field in curly brackets, to ensure that place names are compiled correctly.

 The script can easliy be modified for any needs.